 4. Do the work on list buying

 Decide where the best list can be sourced.
-For example, if your target market is specialised, you may need a specialist list from an industry magazine or association.
+For example, if your target market is specialized, you may need a specialist list from an industry magazine or association.

 If you can market to any industry then you can consider a more generic list from Experian or Dunn and Bradstreet.
 The key is to consider the following parameters and buy against these: